Adult Fiction Books

 It is the summer of 1838 in St. Lawrenceville, Missouri, and Molly McGarvie's life is about to change forever.
 When her beloved Samuel succumbs to cholera, Molly is heartbroken but determined to take care of herself and her children.
 But when Samuel's unscrupulous brother takes over the family business and leaves Molly to fend for herself, she knows she must head out on her own.
 It is a dangerous journey and Molly has to leave her old life behind.
 Somehow she must find a way to make a living, keep her family together, and fend off some over-eager suitors.
 Book One in the "At Home in Beldon Grove" series, The Edge of Light will captivate readers with true-to-life emotions of one woman's struggle to survive.

-by Ann Shorey (2010)
+The Promise of Morning, by Ann Shorey (2010)

 ISBN: 978-0-8007-3333-9

+Ann Shorey is a wonderful writer.
+And a wonderful, godly person.
+I was stunned while at her home, about 18 months ago, to learn that she had recently signed a book contract with Revell/Baker Publishing Group to write a trilogy of books that were loosely based on some of her own ancestors.
+How exciting!
 Of course, I was intrigued!
 Ann, an author!
 I haven’t been able to spend much time with Ann, as she is a busy lady (and so am I), but I have noticed that she carefully crafts each sentence and paragraph in her books to truly "show" the story as it unfolds, instead of merely "telling" the story as some modern day authors tend to do.

 I thoroughly enjoyed Book 1 in the "At Home in Beldon Grove" series: The Edge of Light.
 When Book 2, The Promise of Morning, was released in March 2010, I eagerly volunteered to read and review a copy of Ann’s book.

 While some of the characters remain from The Edge of Light, new characters appear as well.
 The book opens with incredible loss on the part of a mother and father who are visiting their deceased children’s gravesites.
 Yes, "children".
 Three children have passed away as the story unfolds.
 More loss is to come, in more ways than one.
 But some gains also come to visit, which are blessings in disguise.
+Ann has done her research well in this story.
+There are so many aspects of daily life in the 1840s that just naturally show up in the storyline.
+I appreciate this subtlety that allows me to learn new things about the pioneer era.
+Christians’ views on traveling actors, ministers, and the like really hit home because of Ann’s careful crafting of the details that are woven throughout the book.

+This second book in the "At Home in Beldon Grove" series has a different flavor, a different tone than Book 1.
+While both books deal with loss, disappointment, and renewal, I found this book, The Promise of Morning, to save the "renewal" for the last bit of the book, while Book 1, The Edge of Light, seemed to have more hope earlier in the storyline.
 For women who have experienced the loss of miscarriage or the loss of a child who has been born, they will easily understand the range of emotions that Ellie has throughout the story.
 While some of it may seem harsh, Ellie basically travels through the circle of loss and grief that is so common to women in her situation.
 Her behaviors and attitudes could easily draw criticism, but they are also the normal human reactions to deep loss and sorrow.
+The Promise of Morning does deal with a sensitive marital topic that wouldn’t be appropriate for younger readers.
+I encouraged my 11-year-old daughter to read The Edge of Light last year, but we’ve decided to have her wait a few years before reading The Promise of Morning.

 I will recommend this book, but with a bit of hesitation.
-I would have felt more "refreshed" if one of the main topics had been left out altogether or very slightly mentioned in a cautious way one time only, instead of going into more detail.
+I would have felt more "refreshed" if one of the main topics had been left out altogether or very slightly mentioned in a cautious way one time only, instead of going into detail.

+Ann Shorey is a wonderful writer.
+And a wonderful, godly person.
+I was stunned while at her home, about 18 months ago, to learn that she had recently signed a book contract with Revell/Baker Publishing Group to write a trilogy of books that were loosely based on some of her own ancestors.
+How exciting!
 Of course, I was intrigued!
 Ann, an author!
 I haven’t been able to spend much time with Ann, as she is a busy lady (and so am I), but I have noticed that she carefully crafts each sentence and paragraph in her books to truly "show" the story as it unfolds, instead of merely "telling" the story as some modern day authors tend to do.

 I thoroughly enjoyed Book 1 in the "At Home in Beldon Grove" series: The Edge of Light.
 When Book 2, The Promise of Morning, was released in March 2010, I eagerly volunteered to read and review a copy of Ann’s book.

 While some of the characters remain from The Edge of Light, new characters appear as well.
 The book opens with incredible loss on the part of a mother and father who are visiting their deceased children’s gravesites.
 Yes, "children".
 Three children have passed away as the story unfolds.
 More loss is to come, in more ways than one.
 But some gains also come to visit, which are blessings in disguise.
+Ann has done her research well in this story.
+There are so many aspects of daily life in the 1840s that just naturally show up in the storyline.
+I appreciate this subtlety that allows me to learn new things about the pioneer era.
+Christians’ views on traveling actors, ministers, and the like really hit home because of Ann’s careful crafting of the details that are woven throughout the book.

+This second book in the "At Home in Beldon Grove" series has a different flavor, a different tone than Book 1.
+While both books deal with loss, disappointment, and renewal, I found this book, The Promise of Morning, to save the "renewal" for the last bit of the book, while Book 1, The Edge of Light, seemed to have more hope earlier in the storyline.
 For women who have experienced the loss of miscarriage or the loss of a child who has been born, they will easily understand the range of emotions that Ellie has throughout the story.
 While some of it may seem harsh, Ellie basically travels through the circle of loss and grief that is so common to women in her situation.
 Her behaviors and attitudes could easily draw criticism, but they are also the normal human reactions to deep loss and sorrow.
+The Promise of Morning does deal with a sensitive marital topic that wouldn’t be appropriate for younger readers.
+I encouraged my 11-year-old daughter to read The Edge of Light last year, but we’ve decided to have her wait a few years before reading The Promise of Morning.

 I will recommend this book, but with a bit of hesitation.
-I would have felt more "refreshed" if one of the main topics had been left out altogether or very slightly mentioned in a cautious way one time only, instead of going into more detail.
+I would have felt more "refreshed" if one of the main topics had been left out altogether or very slightly mentioned in a cautious way one time only, instead of going into detail.